Cansi

-Cansí (kansi) is a Filipino beef soup originating from Iloilo which is spread across the rest of the Western Visayas region.
+Cansí (kansi) is a Filipino beef soup.
 It is made with beef shank and bone marrow boiled until gelatinous.
 It is uniquely slightly soured with fruits like batuan or bilimbi.
 Cansi is usually cooked with unripe breadfruit or jackfruit, lemongrass, tomatoes, garlic, onions, fish sauce, and siling haba or labuyo peppers.
 The soup is usually orange in color due to the use of annatto seeds (atsuete).
+Cansi originated in Iloilo and then spread across the Western Visayas region.
 It is also sometimes called "sinigang na bulalo" in Tagalog regions, due to its similarity to sinigang and bulalo.

-The most popular Kansi/Cansi serving restaurant in the Western Visayas region is the Pat-Pat's Kansi established in 1999 in Jaro, Iloilo City.
+One of the most popular Kansi/Cansi serving restaurant in the Western Visayas region is the Pat-Pat's Kansi established in 1999 in Jaro, Iloilo City.
 It has been included as one of the specialty dishes when Iloilo was designated as the "first UNESCO Creative City of Gastronomy in the Philippines".